xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ---

-We write this chapter in reflection of teaching **Computing Foundations for Human Human(s|ists)** at Digital Humanities Summer Institite at University of Victoria.
-The course was intended for humanities-based research with no previous programming experience, and as we wrote in the course description for those who would like to understand how programs work by writing a few simple, but useful programs of their own.[^ln-courselink]
+We write this chapter in reflection of teaching **Computing Foundations for Human Human(s|ists)** at Digital Humanities Summer Institute at University of Victoria.
+This week-long course was intended for humanities-based researchers with no previous programming experience, and, as we wrote in the course description, for those who would like to understand how programs work by writing a few simple, but useful programs of their own.[^ln-courselink] The topics covered included working with files and folders at the command line, text stream manipulation with Bash Unix Shell, regular expressions, along with Python basics like native data types, variables, functions, and control structures.
+At the end of the course our students worked on their own and in small groups to create a small web scraper, an "essay grader," a comma separated value file manipulator, and a program that evaluated poetry for its measure of similarity to Byron.

-Our aim in this chapter is not so much to recreate that experience (as we would not have the space to do it here, in any case) but to reveal some of the thought that went into creating the course, and to
+Our aim in this chapter is not so much to recreate that experience (we would not have the space to do it here, in any case) but to reveal some of the ideas that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach of teaching programming in the humanities environment.

 [^ln-courselink]: An archived version of the course can be accessed at http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md